hanabi/hanabi.github.io/Reference.md

   * Bob, Cathy, and Donald blind-play their *Finesse Position* cards.
   * Emily knows that when the number 5 clue was given, the red 5 was four-away from playable, and all of the other 5's were three-away from playable.
 This means that normally, Emily would mark her 5 as any 5 except for red 5.
 (This is because only cards that are three-away from playable are valid *Triple Bluff* targets.)
   * However, since the *5's Triple Bluff* convention exists, Emily knows that any 5 can be used to initiate a *Triple Bluff*.
 Thus, her 5 can be **any** 5 in the game, including red 5.
+* Finally, note that sometimes when a 5 is clued is color as a *Play Clue*, it could be a *5's Color Ejection*.
+However, if the next player can see that the two subsequent players have playable cards on their *Finesse Position*, then the *Triple Bluff* takes precedence over a *5's Color Ejection*.

 ### The No-Information Double Finesse & The No-Information Double Bluff